lucas-bids/azk-2/README.md

 ### Approaching the problem

-Well, since the problem was mine and from other professionally close people, it was a little easier to make the reasearch and to discover new problems, as it usually is (also, since this is a small, non comercial project that will be used by few people).
+Well, since the problem was mine and from other professionally close people, it was a little easier to make the reasearch and to discover new problems, than it usually is (also, since this is a small, non comercial project that will be used by few people).
 Here's a list of both things that have to be accomplished every month, regarding each client and task, and problems that were persistent:

 #### Activities:
 • Register new and existing clients, each with its available hours, payment and currency;<br>